nicklafferty/craftycody/content/crafts/diy-sewing-outdoor-cushions.md

 So that's what I did.

-I cut around the center as cutting through the stuffing was difficult and got to sewing.
+I cut around the center as cutting through the stuffing was difficult and then got to sewing.
 I had to hand stitch the whole thing since I don't have a sewing machine.
 I don't actually really care for sewing, but here we are.